Saturday, November 29, 2008

 Unsalted butter, for gratin dish

-You can find the recipe for Gratin Dauphinois (Potato Gratin with Garlic and Cream) in the book Le Cordon Bleu at Home.
+You can find the recipe for Gratin Dauphinois (Potato Gratin with Garlic and Cream) in the book Le Cordon Bleu at Home (affiliate link).
 To see how the rest of the Whisk Wednesdays group fared with their recipe, click here (or check out the sidebar) and then click on each blogger!

 Gratin Dauphinois (Potato Gratin with Garlic and Cream)Tasting Notes